 The Joint Commission requires all incoming students to pay for a background check.
 This one-time fee must be paid directly to the company performing the background investigation.
 Students will be asked to provide information and make the payment once officially accepted into the program.
 Your acceptance into the School’s program will not be final until we have received your background check information from the designated screening company.
 For more information, please see the School of Health Professions Background Check Instructions.

-All application materials must be RECEIVED by the December 1 deadline.
+All application materials must be RECEIVED by KU by the December 1 deadline.
 All applicants must meet minimum admissions criteria to be considered for review by the selection committee.
 Selection of applicants is based on a number of factors, including overall GPA, personal statements, volunteer/work experience, and recommendation letters.
-Patterns of past or current academic performance that include multiple withdrawals, failures or repeats of coursework as noted on official transcripts may indicate the applicant is at risk of not succeeding in our intense and demanding KU occupational therapy degree program.
-Students are notified of selection status in writing by email: invitation offered, admission denied, or waiting list.
-All applicants remain in the applicant pool for consideration pending final decisions; email notification is sent to all applicants by mid-January.
+Patterns of past or current academic performance that include multiple withdrawals, failures or repeats of coursework as noted on official transcripts may indicate the applicant is at risk of not succeeding in the intense and demanding KU occupational therapy degree program.
+Students are notified of selection status in writing by email: "invitation offered," "admission denied," or "waiting list."
+All applicants will be notified of the selection committee's decision by January 15 by email.
+Applicants remain in the applicant pool for consideration pending final decisions.

 Technical Standards and Accommodations